openplanetary/openplanetary.github.io/_posts/2016-10-10-whereonmars-opm.md

 The project and interactive map was first presented and introduced at the [2015 European Planetary Science Conference](https://youtu.be/xps8nQwxM14) in Nantes (France) by myself, and featured at the [2015 Visualised Conference](https://vimeo.com/156503185) in New York (USA) by [Aurelia Moser](https://twitter.com/auremoser), and at the [2015 ESA's EO Open Science Conference](http://www.esa.int/spaceinvideos/Videos/2015/10/Scientific_Communication_and_Visualization) in Rome (Italy) by [Javier de la Torre](https://twitter.com/jatorre).
 It was also used on the [ESA's Robotic Exploration of Mars website](http://exploration.esa.int/mars/56622-exomars-2018-landing-site-search-to-narrow/) around the time of the 3rd ExoMars Rover landing site selection workshop.

-Thank to all the initiatives above, and our [@whereonmars](https://twitter.com/whereonmars) Twitter handle, we managed to engage with ~**3500 users** in the last year; with an average of ~67 users per week, and 17.8% returning users.
+Thanks to all the initiatives above, and our [@whereonmars](https://twitter.com/whereonmars) Twitter handle, we managed to engage with ~**3500 users** in the last year; with an average of ~67 users per week, and 17.8% returning users.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">. <a href="https://twitter.com/whereonmars">@whereonmars</a> site looking great on my extra wide-screen monitor.
 Very useful! <a href="https://t.co/i2cDk2QvDp">pic.twitter.com/i2cDk2QvDp</a></p>&mdash; James Sprinks (@spacepasty) <a href="https://twitter.com/spacepasty/status/669470892280422401">November 25, 2015</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>